-Still, before moving to New Mexico, the Rio, to me, was far more a mere idea in a Hollywood western or a comic Johnny Mercer song about an “old cowhand” than an actual watercourse.
+Still, before moving to New Mexico, the Rio, to me, was far more a mere geographical feature in a Hollywood western or an element of a comic Johnny Mercer song about an “old cowhand” than an actual watercourse.
 Rolling into the city on that Valentine’s Day evening, I didn’t actually see the river, but I certainly sensed it in the gulf of space between the east and west uplands that cradle the heart of Albuquerque.
 Now, as a new Albuquerque resident, I realized the river was, literally and figuratively, central to the city.

-Tootling around the city’s center in Little Red during my first week, I crossed the river on Central Avenue.
+Tootling around Albuquerque’s center in Little Red during my first week, I crossed the river on Central Avenue.
 While doing so, I first marveled at the woods, commonly known in the city by the Spanish name bosque, of cottonwood, willow, and Russian olive that border, narrowly but densely, each side of the river.
-What precious slices of nature in the middle of this city of 380,000, I thought; what refreshing foresight that they weren’t flattened and replaced with concrete levees, lawns, asphalt, parking garages, and luxury condominiums.
+What precious slices of nature in the middle of this city of 380,000!
+What encouraging foresight that the bosque wasn’t flattened and replaced with concrete levees, lawns, asphalt, parking garages, and luxury condominiums.
 Then, continuing onto an unimposing beam bridge, my eyes darting left and right, I glimpsed the Great River itself, although in late February it wasn’t so “great.”
 The snow packs of southern Colorado and northern New Mexico had yet to contribute to it, and Cochiti Dam, not far upriver, had yet to release much, if any, of its impounded waters for irrigation purposes, so the Rio, some 40 yards wide here, looked almost feeble as it braided through islands of sand, here and there exposing a snagged, sodden tree limb.

-Such were my first impressions of Albuquerque.
+Such were my first views and impressions of Albuquerque.
 I’d been a city-dweller for nearly all of the fifteen years since I graduated from college, and this new city agreed with me.
 As did, especially, its surroundings: No matter where I happened to be in Albuquerque, I was nearly always accompanied by a vast, vibrantly blue sky and the uplifting sight of a near or distant mountain or mesa.
 As Albuquerque author Erna Fergusson once observed, “This grandeur of nature so near is not without influence in the town.”